cloudfoundry/pcap-release/docs/api-communication-spec.md

 ### Unexpected Disconnects

-A clean shutdown of components and notification is necessary when either of the components disconnect unexpectedly.
+A clean shutdown of components and notification is necessary when either one of the components disconnect unexpectedly.

 When a pcap-agent terminates while capturing, e.g. due to crash or because its connection is lost, pcap-api will notify the pcap-cli that this particular agent is now disconnected.